feedjira/feedjira-site/source/index.md

 [Learn more about updating feeds](/updating-feeds.html)

-Callback are supported that get invoked on success and failure.
+Users can provide callbacks that get invoked on success and failure.
 This makes it easy to do things like log errors or update data stores.

 [Learn more about callbacks](/callbacks.html)